KirstieJane/STEMMRoleModels/ProfileExample.md

 * *LinkedIn*: https://www.linkedin.com/in/kirstiewhitaker
 * *Twitter*: https://twitter.com/kirstie_j

 ## Testimonials

 * Kirstie is a dynamica and engaging speaker.
 She has a clear passion for her work on structural and functional brain changes during childhood and adolescence and how abberent developmental trajectories may underlie the emergence of mental health disorders.
 Kirstie is an advocate for open science, particularly the importance of reproducible and replicable research.
-I saw her presentation at the Open Con Cambridge conference (http://www.opencon2015.org/keren/opencon_cambridge) and would highly recommend her as an invited speaker at future events.
+I saw her presentation at the Open Con Cambridge conference (http://www.opencon2015.org/keren/opencon_cambridge) and would highly recommend her as an invited speaker at future events. ***-- Rosalind F, Jan 4th 2016***
+* I've heard Kirstie speak at careers events about how she started her academic career in Physics and ended up in a department of Psychiatry and she's a great inspiration to students who may not know what direction to take! ***-- Marie C, Jan 4th 2016***